Nihira11/bank-churn-intelligence/README.md

 ### Retention Centre
 ![Retention](screenshots/10_retention_table.png)
-*Filterable high-risk customer list ranked by revenue at risk with CSV export*
+*Shows a filterable list of high-risk customers, ranked by revenue at risk.
+The list can be downloaded as a CSV file*

 ### Model Performance
 ![Model Performance](screenshots/11_model_metrics_roc.png)
-*Side-by-side evaluation of Logistic Regression, Random Forest, and XGBoost with ROC curves*
+*Compares Logistic Regression, Random Forest, and XGBoost using model scores and ROC curves*

 ---